-	During 2012/2013, Guernsey signed a number of additional double tax and mutual agreements, providing relief from double taxation on certain types of earned income for individuals.
+Guernsey has signed other double tax and mutual agreements, providing relief from double taxation on certain types of earned income for individuals.
 Guernsey continues to extend the circumstances in which relief from double taxation can be claimed.
-Details are available on the Guernsey Income Tax Office website (www.gov.gg/ccm/navigation/income-tax).
+Details are available on the Guernsey Income Tax Office website (www.gov.gg/tax).

-In 2013, Guernsey signed a memorandum of understanding with HM Revenue & Customs (HMRC) by which HMRC agreed to make available until 30 September 2016 a disclosure facility to persons eligible to participate in it.
-Subsequently Guernsey entered into an inter-governmental agreement with the UK and the US in relation to tax information exchange.
+In 2013, Guernsey signed a memorandum of understanding with HM Revenue & Customs (HMRC) by which HMRC agreed to make available a disclosure facility.
+That disclosure facility terminated on 31 December 2015.
+Subsequently Guernsey entered into an inter-governmental agreement with each of the UK and the US in relation to tax information exchange.

 Wills and estate administration